ParallelMaths/parallel/pages/10-07-skyscrapers.md

 :::

 ::: problem id=2_2 marks=3
-__2.2__ Use this approach to work out the square root of 66 by hand accurate to two decimal places?
+__2.2__ Use this approach to work out the square root of 66 by hand accurate to two decimal places.

 * [ ] 7.92
 * [x] 8.12